jrobs87/Bork/README.md

 Log-in feature that allows for multiple users to have their queries saved and their information protected.

-ionic framework integration and hammer.js to build a better swipe feature, leveraging Templating engines, animation library integration (anime.js), and making the app dynamically pull api data from multiple adoption agencies.
+ionic framework integration and hammer.js to build a better swipe feature (eventually a progressive web app), leveraging Templating engines, animation library integration (anime.js), and making the app dynamically pull api data from multiple adoption agencies.

 CSS precompilers (SASS)